shaan0056/Reinforcement-Learning/README.md

 ### Below are the steps to run the code.

 1) Download this repo from above github to local directory.
+2) Download Burlap from http://burlap.cs.brown.edu/ and build the jar.
-2) Run easyGW.py to generate results for easy grid world.
+3) Run easyGW.py to generate results for easy grid world.
-3) Run hadrGW.py to generate results for hard grid world.
+4) Run hadrGW.py to generate results for hard grid world.
-4) Use plot_me.py for generating plots.
+5) Use plot_me.py for generating plots.

 ## References